 The good news is that PIA does attempt to make up for this by providing a zero logs policy (which is as good as logging policies ever get).
 However, as mentioned, PIA could be served a gag order, and a warrant, and subscribers would have no clue.
 This is always a concern with US-based VPN providers and is something that you will need to consider on a personal level.

 At the end of the day, we have no reason to suspect that PIA is under warrant and gag order, and for general privacy and unblocking it is more than likely a perfectly good option.
 As far as I can tell, PIA has never disclosed any information about its subscribers to the authorities.
-In addition, it has proved its no logs claim in court (which only very few VPNs have ever done).
-With that in mind, the vast majority of people will be happy using PIA.
+In addition, it has proved its no logs claim in court (which only very few VPNs have ever done) not once but twice!
+With that in mind, the vast majority of people will be more than happy using PIA.

 In terms of encryption, PIA is highly secure.
 It gives users a choice of options including Point-to-Point Tunneling Protocol (PPTP), Layer 2 Tunneling Protocol (L2TP/IPSec), or OpenVPN.
 Here at BestVPN.com, we recommend against using PPTP, because it is outdated and insecure.
 With that in mind – users only really get two secure options.

 We recommend OpenVPN because it is by far the most secure (open source) encryption protocol.
 If you do get a PIA subscription, we strongly encourage you to connect using OpenVPN.